BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MAY open channels in batches, opening multiple channels in one transaction.
-  - In this case, the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `confirms_within_blocks` after the user payment completed.
+  - In this case, the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `confirms_within_blocks` after the client payment completed.

 ### 5 Channel Object